-The minor in International Development and Conflict Management is a 16-credit, undergraduate program of instruction for students aspiring to theoretical understanding and practical skills necessary to address critical global concerns related to conflict and development -- and at their intersection.
+The minor in International Development and Conflict Management is a 16-credit, undergraduate program of instruction designed for students who aspire to gain theoretical understanding and practical skills necessary to address critical global concerns related to development and conflict -- and at their intersection.

-Applications are accepted during the Spring semester and accepted students begin the program the following Fall.
+Applications are accepted during the spring and summer semesters and enrolled students begin the program in the subsequent fall semester.
 Students applying for the program must be entering their sophomore, junior, or senior year of undergraduate study.
 Applicants must be full-time students in good standing, with a cumulative GPA of 2.5 or better.
 Up to 70 students are accepted into the program each year.

-Advising for the minor is conducted through the Center for International Development and Conflict Management.
-For more information about the minor and for application materials, please visit: https://cidcm.umd.edu/landing/MIDCM.
+For more information about the minor and access to application materials, please visit: http://cidcm.umd.edu/landing/MIDCM/.

 Requirements for the minor include the following coursework: